signalfx/signalfx-java/README.md

 ## Using this library in your project

-You are discouraged from integrating this library into new services. use [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-java) to send data to Splunk instead.
+You are discouraged from integrating this library into new services.
+Use [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-java) to send data to Splunk instead.

 Legacy documentation is still here for posterity: [legacy-usage.md](legacy-usage.md).